 Reference Data

-NCache allows you to store large amounts of data in the cache for longer periods of time.
-This kind of data is known as reference data.
-Reference data is stored in a structured and relational form, it is regularly kept updated and synced with the database.
+NCache supports storing large amounts of data, known as reference data, in the cache for longer periods.
+This data is structured, relational, and regularly synchronized with the database.
 Due to these reasons, it is possible to implement SQL queries on this data in the distributed cache.

 SQL Features in NCache

-NCache provides a wide range of SQL functions and operators that allow you to search and delete data in the cache.
-Please note that the SQL extension provided by NCache does not support Insert and Update commands.
+NCache provides a wide range of SQL functions and operators for searching and deleting data within the cache.
+However, it’s important to note that the SQL extensions provided by NCache do not support Insert and Update commands.
 These commands are directly implemented in the database.

 Let’s have a look at some of the unique in-memory SQL features provided by NCache.